-Rolled Up American Currency Stock Photo
+Rolled Up American Currency

-Get a FREE Case Review
+Get Your FREE Case Review

-What is the Purpose of the Formula?
+What Is the Purpose of the Formula?

 When someone files a personal injury claim, they are seeking to recover compensation for their losses resulting from their injury.
 These losses include special and general damages.
 Special damages are all expenses relating to the injured person’s medical care.